pmalhaire/SimplyFileMini/ReadMe.txt

 creating a view
-     set up the basic size scrollbar etc set up the slot used as a bridge to expose Lima javascript functions
+     set up the basic size scrollbar etc set up the slot used as a bridge to expose CppTojs javascript functions

 creating webview
      additionnal setting could be added here